WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/Regulatory/ReadME.md

-# "Oregon Water Resources Department" Regulatory Overview Data Preparation for WaDE
+# Oregon Water Resources Department Regulatory Overview Data Preparation for WaDE
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Texas regulatory overlay area data, made available by the [Oregon Water Resources Department](https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.